XtremeOwnage/Web/docs/blog/posts/Technology/2025/2025-02-22-LinkSpeed-Vs-PowerConsumption.md

 2. Load
     - Idle Load, with no workflows active, no VMs running.
-    - Full Tilt, with iperf running continuous mode saturating available bandwidth.
+    - Full Tilt, saturated network bandwidth (at the current link speed)

 !!! info
     Originally, I planned on including 2.5g, and 5g, however- my CX-4 nics do not support this.